The sound during calls is bad

 - Find and tap Settings > Support .

-- Select the Tests tab, then select a test from the list.
+- Select the Tests tab and choose a test from the list.

-- Follow the instructions to carry out the test, then tap the check mark icon or the notification icon depending on whether you passed the test or not.
+- Follow the instructions to carry out the test, then tap YES or NO depending on whether you passed the test or not.

 To enable Safe mode

-- While the device is turned on, press and hold down the power key.
+- While the device is turned on, long press the power key.

-- In the dialog that appears, touch and hold Power off until the device starts to shut down.
+- In the dialog that appears, touch and hold Power off , then tap OK .

 To uninstall an application from the Application screen